alexpulver/aws-cdk-project-structure-python-basic/README.md

 ```

 ## Deploy the component to development environment
-The `UUIDGeneratorBackend-Dev` stack uses your default account and region.
+The `UUIDGeneratorBackend-Dev` stack uses your default AWS account and region.
 ```bash
 npx cdk deploy UUIDGeneratorBackend-Dev
 ```